Ravenfall

 Along the Crescent Coast of Southern Ravenfall, Gunbridge is a fortified city built directly into a bridge, designed to accommodate the immense rolling fortress train, Sanroko-II.
 The city is famed for its rotating central platform, which is home to a colossal cannon, a defensive and offensive marvel.

 This massive cannon, mounted on the roof of the central platform, is capable of penetrating the thick scales of even a primordial dragon, turning a greatfinch into a down feather pillow with a single shot.
 The rotating platform allows the cannon to be aimed almost anywhere above the bridge, providing defense for Gunbridge and the Sanroko-II train, which frequently travels through the region.
 The cannon’s primary function is to deter aerial attacks, but it can also serve as an extraordinarily long-range artillery weapon.
 However, the cannon requires extensive preparation before firing.
 It takes days to calculate the target's trajectory, with the assistance of forward scouts.
-But with enough preplaning the weapon can strike targets even hundreds of miles away.
+But with enough preplanning the weapon can strike targets even hundreds of miles away.

 Croporo's Crest

-Before the Day of Dawn, this crescent-shaped land at the southernmost point of Ravenfall was a vibrant coastline, shifting tidal rises and falls.
-Today, it is a vast salt and sand desert, with sporadic tidepool-like oases dotting the landscape.
-Once home to sprawling underwater cities, the region is now inhabited by a predominantly land-dwelling culture of Atlanteans who make their homes in the ruins of these ancient structures.
+Before the Day of Dawn, this crescent-shaped land at the southernmost point of Ravenfall was a vibrant coastline.
+Today, it is a vast salt and sand desert, with sporadic tidepool-like oases littering the landscape.
+Dotted with the ruins of sprawling underwater cities, the region is now inhabited by a predominantly land-dwelling culture of Atlanteans who make their homes in the ruins of these ancient structures.
+The entire desert lies well below sea level, and at its southernmost point is a mysterious series of titanic structures known as The Pillars.

 The Pillars